webonise/configise/README.md

 The first phase takes place within the `./config` directory, the absence of which will result in an error being thrown.
 The second phase takes place within the `./config/derived` directory: if no such directory exists, the phase is skipped.
 The third phase takes place within the `./config/verify` directory: if no such directory exists, the phase is skipped.
-In all cases, Configise loads the following files in order (where `${FOO}` denotes "the value of the environment variable 'FOO'"):
+In all cases, Configise loads the following files in order:

 * `default.js`
 * `${ENV}.js`